wowofbob/yesod-util/README.md

 # Example

 There is an example in `app`.
 It is a subsite which can create, delete, read and write files.
 Files are being saved on server in `_junk/file`.

+I should note that top-level functions which can be called in subsite handler have too complex type if they expect json object as environment.
+This is implied by using `ReaderT`.
+I used to have special wrapper around `ReaderT` which does automatic liftings.
+It was nice when I had just `ExceptV` like wrapper.
+But now, when there is a way to set a message on error, such `ReaderT` wrapper must deal both with `ExceptV` and `ExceptM`.
+And I'm not sure how to do it right.
+So I just made it simple.